Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

   -Players triggering a circuit which exceeds the maximum length are now notified about that.
   -Timers which became invalid due to a server crash will no longer throw exceptions.
-  -Fixed Timers turning themselfes off in overridden vanilla circuits.
+  -Fixed timers turning themselfes off in overridden vanilla circuits.
-  -Fixed Timers sometimes not updating their state for other players when being directly switched.
+  -Fixed timers sometimes not updating their state for other players when being directly switched.
-  -Fixed Dart Traps doing no damage when no configuration was present.
+  -Fixed dart traps doing no damage when no configuration was present.
-  -Fixed Dart Traps not being read properly from the configuration.
+  -Fixed dart traps not being read properly from the configuration.
   -Implemented a work-around of a Mono configuration issue causing configuration files not to be reloaded successfully.
   -Updated for Plugins Common Lib 1.1